-- 268 Our research revealed the following: - (a) The most common classification used by entities (45%) was to present their analysis of expenses using the function of expenses.
-Of the remaining entities, 35% used a classification of expenses based on their nature and 13% used a combined approach by mixing the nature and function presentation.
-For 6% of the entities it was difficult to conclude. - (b) We noted a trend within some industries: - (i) Auto manufacturers: Preference for presentation by function; - (ii) Industrial, Manufacturing and construction: preference for presentation by function; - (iii) Information technology: preference for presentation by function; - (iv) Pharmaceutical: preference for presentation by function; - (v) Telecommunication Services: preference for presentation by nature; and - (vi) Utilities: preference for presentation by nature. - (c) Entities that presented a combined approach by mixing the nature and function presentation used classifications such as 'distribution expenses' and 'administrative expenses' together with items such as restructuring, provisions, amortisation, depreciation and impairments. - The EFRAG Secretariat assesses that the IASB's proposals to require an entity to present an analysis of expenses included in operating profit or loss using a classification based on either their nature or function (no mix) would impact a limited number of entities that use a combined approach by mixing the nature and function presentation.
+- 276 Our research revealed the following: - (a) The most common classification used by entities (45%) was to present their analysis of expenses classified by function.
+Of the remaining entities, 35% used a classification of expenses by nature and 13% classified both by nature and function.
+For 6% of the entities it was difficult to conclude. - (b) We noted a trend within some industries: - (i) Auto manufacturers: Preference for presentation by function; - (ii) Industrial, Manufacturing and construction: preference for presentation by function; - (iii) Information technology: preference for presentation by function; - (iv) Pharmaceutical: preference for presentation by function; - (v) Telecommunication Services: preference for presentation by nature; and - (vi) Utilities: preference for presentation by nature. - (c) Entities that presented both by nature and function used line items such as 'distribution expenses' and 'administrative expenses' together with items such as restructuring, provisions, amortisation, depreciation and impairments. - 277 The EFRAG Secretariat assesses that the IASB's proposals to require an entity to present an analysis of expenses included in operating profit or loss using a classification based on either their nature or function (no mix) would impact a limited number of entities that use a combined approach by mixing the nature and function presentation.
 In addition, all entities will have to reassess whether their presentation provides the most useful information to users of financial statements in accordance with the guidance proposed by the IASB.

-- 270 Some financial institutions (44%) presented their analysis of expenses using the classification based on their nature while the remaining financial institutions (56%) used a classification based on a combined approach by mixing the nature (e.g. depreciation and amortisation expense) and function presentation (e.g. administrative expenses). - The EFRAG Secretariat assesses that the IASB's proposals to require an entity to present an analysis of expenses included in operating profit or loss using a classification based on either their nature or function (no mix) will affect many financial institutions that use a combined approach by mixing the nature and function presentation as they typically mention 'general and administrative expenses', 'other administrative expenses' and 'acquisition and administrative expenses'.
+- 278 Some financial institutions (44%) presented their analysis of expenses using the classification based on their nature while the remaining financial institutions (56%) used a classification based on a combined approach by mixing the nature (e.g. depreciation and amortisation expense) and function presentation (e.g. administrative expenses). - 279 The EFRAG Secretariat assesses that the IASB's proposals to require an entity to present an analysis of expenses included in operating profit or loss using a classification based on either their nature or function (no mix) will affect many financial institutions that use a combined approach by mixing the nature and function presentation as they typically mention 'general and administrative expenses', 'other administrative expenses' and 'acquisition and administrative expenses'.